 - Reduced engine performance, especially at low RPM levels, is one of the most common symptoms of this trouble code.

 OBD-II codes are a series of codes standardized to help mechanics, as well as knowledgeable car owners, troubleshoot problems in a car.
-These codes contain a combination of letters and numbers that indicates the type of issue and system involved.
+These codes contain a combination of letters and numbers that indicates what type of issue they’re for and which system is involved.

 An example would be the P2004 code.
-If you’re getting P2004 on your code reader, there may be a potential problem with the intake manifold runner control solenoid or its circuit.
-Read on to learn what the code P2004 means, its possible causes, symptoms, and more.
+If you’re getting P2004 on your code reader or scanner, there may be a potential problem with the intake manifold runner control solenoid or its circuit.
+Read on to learn what does the code P2004 code mean, what are its possible causes, and more.

 What Does the P2004 Code Mean?

 Diagnostic Trouble Code (DTC) P2004 stands for “Intake Manifold Runner Control Solenoid Bank 1 – Solenoid Stuck Open.”

 The intake manifold runner control (IMRC) system is responsible for tuning the airflow inside the intake manifold before that air enters the engine.
 Not all these systems work the same way.
 The IMRC systems that store code P2004 have a solenoid that opens and closes the flaps inside the intake manifold.
 Your car’s primary computer, which is often known as the powertrain control module (PCM), controls the solenoid.

 The PCM constantly monitors the IMRC solenoid to make sure it’s functioning correctly.
 It collects information from various sensors, then uses that data to determine IMRC system operation.

 The code P2004 is stored when the PCM believes the IMRC solenoid is stuck in the open position.